How is Plastic made? A Simple and Detailed Explanation.

 Addition Polymerization

-Going by its name, addition polymerization means one monomer connecting to another(dimer), connecting to another(trimer), and so on.
+By its name, addition polymerization means one monomer connecting to another(dimer), relating to another(trimer), and so on.
 To achieve this perfectly, a catalyst named Peroxide should be used.

 Common materials derived from addition polymerization are Polystyrene (PS), Polyvinyl chloride (PVC), and Polyethylene (PE).